MassTransit/MassTransit/doc/source/installation/help.rst

 There is a MassTransit tag on `Stack Overflow`_ which has many questions that have already been asked.
 Several developers regularly monitor this tag for new questions, so that's a great place to start.
-Be sure to search and see if your question has already been asked, that is the fasted way to an answer if someone else has already experienced the same issue.
+Be sure to search and see if your question has already been asked, that is the fastest way to an answer if someone else has already experienced the same issue.

 .. _Stack Overflow: http://stackoverflow.com/questions/tagged/masstransit